streetsidesoftware/vscode-spell-checker/docs/_includes/generated-docs/configuration.md

 : application

 Description
-: The CSS Style used to decorate spelling issues when `#cSpell.diagnosticLevel#` is `Hint`.
+: The CSS Style used to decorate spelling issues.
+Depends upon `#cSpell.decorateIssues#`.

+    This setting is used to manually configure the text decoration.
+If it is not set, the following settings are used:
+    - `#cSpell.textDecorationLine#` to pick the line type
+    - `#cSpell.textDecorationStyle#` to pick the style
+    - `#cSpell.textDecorationColor#` to set the color
+    - `#cSpell.textDecorationThickness#` to set the thickness.

     See: [text-decoration - CSS: Cascading Style Sheets, MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/text-decoration)

-    - Use "" (empty string) to disable text decoration.

     Format:  `<line> [style] <color> [thickness]`